davidandrasi/homelab_brew/README.md

 ## Configure the containers

-- Set Jellyfin custom transcode cache path: <https://github.com/jellyfin/jellyfin/issues/2189#issuecomment-568740643>
+- Jellyfin:
-(This step is a must, if you want to save space during Jellyfin streaming with transcoding, since it is generating huge files, so I suggest to put it into the HDD)
+(These steps are must, if you want to save space during Jellyfin streaming with transcoding, cache and metadata,since it is generating huge files, so I suggest to put it into the HDD, not to SD card where the default config sets)
+  - Set Jellyfin custom transcode cache path to your prevously set in the .env: Settings --> Playback --> Transcode path (dont forget to click on save after)
+  - Set Jellyfin custom cache path to your prevously set in the .env: Settings --> General --> Cache path (dont forget to click on save after)
+  - Set Jellyfin custom metadata path to your prevously set in the .env: Settings --> General --> Metadata path (dont forget to click on save after)

 ---